High Wind Rated Shingles

 When choosing your shingles, it’s important to note that shingles that would be acceptable for more inland construction may not be suited for high wind areas.
 The experts at Brian Sikes Roofing have years of roofing experience.
 We will assess your homes construction and roof type and recommend the best possible shingle solution for your area and home.
 For 3 generationsw we have helped thousands of area homeowners, businesses, and property managers with all their roofing needs.

 Why Do Roofs Come Apart in Severe Storms?

 There are essentially two key components/barriers that effect the integrity of your roof.
 First, the shingles themselves, and beneath that the sheathing.
+With shingles of different wind ratings, the primary difference is the thickness of the mat, adhesives, asphalt and modifiers added for flexibility, longevity and strength.
 The sheathing is attached to the homes rafters and functions as the top layer.
 In high winds that sheathing can be lifted by uplifting winds pressure that separates the sheathing from the frame.
 The expert roofers at Brian Sikes Roofing use only the most proven and tested techniques for securing the sheathing to the frame.
 This includes the use of thicker exterior plywood, high wind rated metal straps, and 8d ring shank nails which are extremely hard to pull from wood.

 Brian Sikes Roofing understands that your home or business is your most valuable possession.
-As a 3rd generation roofer, Brian started his own roofing business in 2003.
-Since then we have assisted thousands of homeowners and businesses throughout Central Florida and the surrounding areas make informed decisions about their roofing needs.
+Choosing the right roofer is an important decision for any homeowner.
+Since 2003 we have assisted thousands of homeowners and businesses throughout Central Florida and the surrounding areas make informed decisions about their roofing needs.
 Brian Sikes Roofing has the experience and expertise to solve almost any roofing problem you might have.
 Call or contact us today to schedule your free consultation and estimate.